 A: Yes.
 We have water and tea at our Oak Park and Elmhurst North locations, and water at our Berwyn, La Grange, and Elmhurst South locations.
 We encourage you to bring your own water bottle.

 Q: Can my child take yoga?

 A: We think high school is a great age to begin yoga.
-Children over the age of 13 are welcome in our classes.
-In addition, we offer yoga classes especially for kids and teens.
+We offer yoga classes especially for kids and teens.

 Q: Can my child or parent wait for me in the studio, or stay and watch while I am in class?

 A: If your child is enrolled in the YogaKids program that meets Wednesday afternoon during the school year, you may wait in the lobby while they take class.
 Otherwise, we do not allow kids or parents to wait while someone takes class unless someone is at the front desk.

 Have any more Q's?
 Send us an email!